-Lucius Flavius Arrianus, better known as Arrian, was a Greek historian from the 2nd century AD, who served as a military commander in the Roman Empire.
-He had widespread interests in philosophy, topographic-ethnography, history, and military matters, which culminated in his books on Alexander.
-He writes in a matter-of-fact-tone without being dull or dry.
+Lucius Flavius Arrianus, better known as Arrian, was a Greek historian from the 2nd century AD who served as a military commander in the Roman Empire.
+He had widespread interests in philosophy, topographic-ethnography, history, and military matters, culminating in his books on Alexander.
+He writes in a matter-of-fact tone without being dull or dry.

-Personally, I possess the pocket version of The Campaigns of Alexander which I always carry with me when travelling.
+I possess the pocket version of The Campaigns of Alexander, which I always carry with me when traveling.
 Arrian knows how to keep his reader’s mind alive, which may or may not have been influenced by the translator, Aubrey de Sélincourt.
 In any case, it turns out to be very pleasant and fascinating reading material.

 Over the years since antiquity up till today, whoever wants to write about Alexander the Great will always refer to Arrian in the first place.
-All what the history or science fiction authors tell us is based on Arrian’s accounts.
-He clearly states the dates and the events, describes the battlefields and positions of the armies involved with nearly analytical precision, and he puts the cities and landscapes in true perspective.
-Whatever information you need, you can always rely on Arrian to find it, without fringes or inessential details.
+All that the history or science fiction authors tell us is based on Arrian’s accounts.
+He clearly states the dates and the events, describes the battlefields and positions of the armies involved with nearly analytical precision, and puts the cities and landscapes in proper perspective.
+Whatever information you need, you can always rely on Arrian to find it without fringes or inessential details.

-Personally, I possess the pocket version of The Campaigns of Alexander which I always carry with me when travelling.
+I possess the pocket version of The Campaigns of Alexander, which I always carry with me when traveling.
 Arrian knows how to keep his reader’s mind alive, which may or may not have been influenced by the translator, Aubrey de Sélincourt.
 In any case, it turns out to be very pleasant and fascinating reading material.

 Over the years since antiquity up till today, whoever wants to write about Alexander the Great will always refer to Arrian in the first place.
-All what the history or science fiction authors tell us is based on Arrian’s accounts.
-He clearly states the dates and the events, describes the battlefields and positions of the armies involved with nearly analytical precision, and he puts the cities and landscapes in true perspective.
-Whatever information you need, you can always rely on Arrian to find it, without fringes or inessential details.
+All that the history or science fiction authors tell us is based on Arrian’s accounts.
+He clearly states the dates and the events, describes the battlefields and positions of the armies involved with nearly analytical precision, and puts the cities and landscapes in proper perspective.
+Whatever information you need, you can always rely on Arrian to find it without fringes or inessential details.

 No comments: